Political row brewing if Ireland loses its appeal on Apple

 Over the next couple of years how multinationals pay their tax became big news and the first phase of a reform plan was negotiated at the OECD.

-The commission, with competition commissioner Margrethe Vestager in the vanguard, went “ all in”concluded that pretty much all of the profit allocated to these head offices should, in fact, have been allocated to the Irish branches of these companies and taxed here.
+The commission, with competition commissioner Margrethe Vestager in the vanguard, went “all in” and concluded that pretty much all of the profit allocated to these head offices should, in fact, have been allocated to the Irish branches of these companies and taxed here.

 Profits